 We are building the largest and most comprehensive portfolio of mobile photographers and mobile artists in the world.
 Of course, that’s only apt as we are the most popular mobile photography and art website in the world.
 Take a look at the link below, you will see a description of the artist, some sample images and if they have taken part in an interview or other projects for us, we have linked to those.

 We will continue to build this and we need your help.
-If you would like to be included in this comprehensive director, viewed by millions of organisations throughout the world, then please submit a selection of twelve images, either an artist’s statement or description of your work and social media links.
-Send this information via WeTransfer or Dropbox to Joanne@theappwhisperer.com.
+If you would like to be included in this comprehensive directory, viewed by millions of organisations throughout the world, then please submit a selection of twelve images, either an artist’s statement or description of your work and social media links.
+Send this information via WeTransfer or Dropbox to firstname.lastname@example.org

 We look forward to adding you!